The United Kingdom of Israel:

 safety concerns: all in the family

-In the First Book of Samuel 22:3–4, David arranges for his parents to seek safety from Saul by staying in Moab.
+In the First Book of Samuel 22:3–4, worried about what Saul might do to his family, David arranges for his parents to seek safety in Moab.
 To learn the full story about how David’s family is related to the Moabites, read the Book of Ruth.
 That David focuses so much on seeking safety for his parents and himself suggests an underlying emphasis on salvation, a word that means safety.
 In the First Book of Samuel 22:5, David is advised by the prophet Gad to leave Adullam and seek protection instead in the territory of Judah, the land of his ancestors.

 in league: conspiring together